-PSb 2-10 Calculate Gross Pay for a Tipped Employee
+PSB 2-10 Calculate Gross Pay for a Tipped Employee

-Calculate gross pay for each of the following employees.
+Calculate gross pay for each employee.
 All are paid overtime wage rates that are 1.5 times their respective regular wage rates.

 - 1. Stanley Smothers receives tips from customers as a standard component of his weekly pay.
-He is paid \$5.10/hour by his employer and received \$305 in tips during the most recent 41-hour workweek. - 2.
+He was paid \$5.10/hour by his employer and received \$305 in tips during the most recent 41-hour workweek. - 2.
 Arnold Weiner receives tips from customers as a standard component of his weekly pay.
-He is paid \$4.40/ hour by his employer and received \$188 in tips during the most recent 47-hour workweek. - 3.
+He was paid \$4.40/hour by his employer and received \$188 in tips during the most recent 47-hour workweek. - 3.
 Katherine Shaw receives tips from customers as a standard component of her weekly pay.
-She is paid \$2.20/ hour by her employer and received \$553 in tips during the most recent 56-hour workweek. - 4.
+She was paid \$2.20/hour by her employer and received \$553 in tips during the most recent 56-hour workweek. - 4.
 Tracey Houseman receives tips from customers as a standard component of her weekly pay.
-She is paid \$3.90/hour by her employer and received \$472 in tips during the most recent 45-hour workweek.
+She was paid \$3.90/hour by her employer and received \$472 in tips during the most recent 45-hour workweek.

-PSb 2-11 Calculate Gross Pay for a Piecework Employee
+PSB 2-11 Calculate Gross Pay for a Piecework Employee

-Calculate gross pay for each of the following employees.
+Calculate gross pay for each employee.
 All are paid overtime wage rates that are 1.5 times their respective regular wage rates.

 - 1. Shane Bryan is a telemarketer who is paid \$0.28 for every telemarketing phone call he places.
 During the most recent week, he worked 47 hours and placed 2,084 calls. - 2.
 Zeke Saunders assembles merchandise and is paid \$0.18 for each unit assembled.
 During the most recent week, he worked 48 hours and assembled 3,436 units. - 3.
 Luke Hernandez is a telemarketer who is paid \$0.41 for every telemarketing phone call he places.
 During the most recent week, he worked 42 hours and placed 1,374 calls. - 4.
-Quincy Finkelstein assembles merchandise and is paid \$0.08 for each unit assembled.
+Ouincy Finkelstein assembles merchandise and is paid \$0.08 for each unit assembled.
 During the most recent week, he worked 42 hours and assembled 6,209 units.

-PSb 2-12 Populate a Payroll Register
+PSB 2-12 Populate a Payroll Register

-Complete the top portion and earnings section of a payroll register for the five employees in PSb 2-4.
-The associated pay period ends on 7/23/2017, with paychecks being printed and distributed six days later.
+Complete the top portion and Earnings section of a payroll register for the five employees in PSB 2-4.
+The associated pay period ends on 7/16/2023, with paychecks being printed and distributed six days later.

-PSb 2-13 Populate Employee Earnings Records
+PSB 2-13 Populate Employee Earnings Records

-Complete the top portion and earnings section of an employee earnings record for each employee from PSb 2-4 and PSb 2-12.
-Additional data for each employee is as follows:
+Complete the top portion and Earnings section of an employee earnings record for each employee from PSB 2-4 and PSB 2-12.
+Additional data for the employees, each of whom began working with the employer prior to 2020, is as follows: